ricsamikwa/DFL/README.md

-# Fed ARES with Dynamic Clustering
+# DFL: Dynamic Federated Learning for Heterogeneous IoT
-### A scheme for efficient model training in IoT systems.
+### A scheme for efficient model training in heterogenous IoT environments.